OTHER PROJECT MANAGEMENT ARTICLES

 software, such as Microsoft Project, is a mug’s game.
 Why?
 They say that

-Microsoft Project encourages the Waterfall approach to project management, under
+Microsoft Project encourages the Waterfall approach to

 which the project has clearly defined, non-overlapping phases of planning,